-Welcome to the Two-Lane Blacktop Online Museum, home of the restored Two-Lane Blacktop '55 Chevy built by Richard Ruth for the 1971 movie directed by Monte Hellman and starring James Taylor, Dennis Wilson, and Warren Oates.
+Welcome to the Two-Lane Blacktop Online Museum, tribute site of the restored Two-Lane Blacktop '55 Chevy built by Richard Ruth for the 1971 movie directed by Monte Hellman and starring James Taylor, Dennis Wilson, and Warren Oates.

 Below is a photo taken on the backlot of Universal Studios shortly before filming on Two-Lane Blacktop began.
 The '55 on the left was used to film interior scenes, is commonly referred to as the camera car, and was only used in Two-Lane Blacktop.
 The '55 in the middle of the three cars was used to film exterior scenes showing the '55 and was later reused in American Graffiti.
 A third '55 was also constructed for Two-Lane Blacktop for use as a stunt car.
 The stunt car was also used in both movies, rolled over at the end of American Graffiti, and later sent to the crusher.